-If you have recently been allocated a non-medical helper (NMH - study skills tutor, mentor or support worker), please read the documents below.
+If you have recently been allocated a non-medical helper (NMH - study skills tutor, mentor or support worker) through Falmouth Exeter Plus, please refer to the documents below.

 - Students' guide to using Cudos